-8.3 Instrumentation
+9.3 Instrumentation

-The microphone shall have a flat free-field frequency response for normally incident sound in the 16 kHz octave band.
-The tolerances shall be within \pm 2,0 dB in the frequency range 11,2 kHz to 22,4 kHz.
+The sound measuring system, including the microphone, should have a flat free-field frequency response for normally incident sound in the 16 kHz octave band.
+The microphone response shall be corrected to give a flat frequency response within the 16 kHz octave band.
+The tolerances after correction shall be within \pm 1,0 dB in the frequency range 11,2 kHz to 22,4 kHz.

-NOTE 1 To meet this requirement a microphone with a diameter of 13 mm or less is usually required.
+NOTE 1 To meet this requirement a microphone with an outer diameter of 13,2 mm or less is usually required.

 When the noise of the equipment under test is broad-band in character, an analyser with a bandwidth of onethird-octave or less shall be used.
-When the noise of the equipment under test contains discrete frequencies, a narrow-band analyser which provides bandwidths of less than one-third-octave in width shall be used to determine the frequency of the tone(s) and to enhance the signal-to-noise ratio.
+When the noise of the equipment under test contains discrete tones, a narrow-band analyser which provides bandwidths of less than one-third-octave in width shall be used to determine the frequency of the tone(s) and to enhance the signal-to-noise ratio.

 NOTE 2 For narrow-band analysis, an analyser with a bandwidth equal to, or less than, one-twelfth octave band is appropriate.
-Digital analysers using fast Fourier transform (FFT) or equivalent techniques may be useful, particularly when the analyser combines narrow-band analysis and averaging.
+Digital analysers using fast Fourier transform (FFT) or equivalent techniques can be useful, particularly when the analyser combines narrow-band analysis and averaging.

-8.4 Installation and orientation of microphone
+9.4 Installation and orientation of microphone

 The microphone(s) shall be installed on an imaginary hemisphere which has its origin in the reflecting plane.
 The normal to the diaphragm of the microphone(s) shall pass through the origin of the measurement hemisphere.
-One of the following three microphone arrangements shall be used.
+One of the following three microphone arrangements shall be used:

-- a) A rotating boom that moves the microphone(s) along coaxial circular paths on the imaginary hemisphere as specified in ISO 3744; a minimum of ten heights shall be used.
-The traversing period should be at least 30 s.
-Longer periods may be suitable to reduce background noise of the drive mechanism. - b) A fixed microphone array with the equipment under test mounted on a rotating turntable.
+- a) a rotating boom that moves the microphone(s) along coaxial circular paths on the imaginary hemisphere as specified in ISO 3744 with a minimum of ten heights; the traversing period as required by ISO 3744.
+Longer periods might be suitable to reduce background noise of the drive mechanism. - b) a fixed microphone array with the equipment under test mounted on a rotating turntable.
 The fixed microphones are arranged so that coaxial circular paths are created by the rotating turntable.
-The coaxial circular path arrangement specified in ISO 3744 with a minimum of 10 heights shall be used. - c) When using fixed microphone positions with the equipment under test in a fixed position, the microphone positions given in ECMA-74 for sources emitting discrete tones shall be used for all sources.
+The coaxial circular path arrangement specified in ISO 3744 with a minimum of 10 heights shall be used. - c) when using fixed microphone positions with the equipment under test in a fixed position, the preferred microphone positions given in ISO 3744 shall be used for all sources.

-NOTE 1 If preliminary investigation reveals that the source radiates noise in a highly directional manner, accuracy may be improved by changing the orientation of the source, relative to the microphone path, repeating the measurement and averaging the results using Equation (1).
+NOTE 1 If preliminary investigation reveals that the source radiates noise in a highly directional manner, accuracy might be improved by changing the orientation of the source, relative to the microphone path, repeating the measurement and averaging the results using Formula (1).

-Care shall be taken to ensure that there is no electrical pick-up by the measurement instrumentation which may interfere with the sound pressure level measurement.
+Care shall be taken to ensure that there is no electrical pick-up by the measurement instrumentation which can interfere with the sound pressure level measurement.

-NOTE 2 A test with a dummy microphone, and with the equipment under test in operation, is recommended to determine the electrical background level.
+NOTE 2 A test with a dummy microphone, and with the equipment under test in operation, can determine the electrical background level.

-8.5 Installation of equipment
+9.5 Installation of equipment

 The equipment under test shall be placed on the reflecting floor.
-The projection of the geometric centre of the equipment on the floor shall be the origin of the measurement hemisphere with radius r (see 8.4).
+The projection of the geometric centre of the equipment on the floor shall be the origin of the measurement hemisphere with radius r (see 9.4).

-8.6 Calibration of measurement system
+9.6 Calibration of measurement system

-Before measuring the noise of the equipment under test, the measurement set-up shall be calibrated in accordance with ECMA-74.
+Before measuring the noise of the equipment under test, the measurement set-up shall be calibrated in accordance with ISO 3744.
 Calibration at a single frequency is sufficient if the frequency response of the entire system, including the frequency range of the 16 kHz octave band, is checked at intervals of not more than two years.